AdobeDocs/journey-optimizer.en/help/using/push/send-push.md

 >[!IMPORTANT]
 >
->Starting September release, a new campaign and journey activation experience allows you to manage the entire approval process, ensuring that campaigns and journeys are thoroughly reviewed and approved by the appropriate stakeholders before going live.
-This feature is available in Limited Availability.
+> If your campaign is subject to an approval policy, you will need to request approval in order to be able to send your Push notification.
 [Learn more](../test-approve/gs-approval.md)

 When your push message is ready, complete the configuration of your [journey](../building-journeys/journey-gs.md) or [campaign](../campaigns/create-campaign.md) to send it.